whiprandolph/bestseller/Part 4 - Closing Notes/Important Notes on Sensitive Topics.md

 #### Capitalization of People's Titles

-I chose not to capitalize anybody's title in this book, including president, chief, king, or doctor.
-Healthy nations maintain a baseline of mutual respect for everyone, and they consistently describe the importance of keeping everyone on the same level.
+I chose not to capitalize anybody's title in this book, including president, chief, king, or minister.
+Healthy nations maintain a baseline of mutual respect internally, and they consistently describe the importance of keeping everyone on the same level.
 For example, the San remind their hunters of how much they depend on their neighbors, and not to feel superior.[xxx-original instructions|peace technologies from the san bushmen of africa] Tzutujil Mayans expected new chiefs to give away all their things so everyone was on the same economic level.[xxx-secrets of the talking jaguar|p209]

 Making titles lowercase reminded me that no one's title makes them special.
 And people without titles are no less worthy of respect.